agnes-it/maid-cafe/README.md

 # Maid

-module real-time to consume information from admin and create bills sent to kitchen and paid by clients.
+module real-time to consume information from admin and create bills and send it to kitchen.

 # Kitchen